-A new McLaren prototype has been spotted testing in Southern Europe, likely to be the convertible version first reported on back in 2009
+A new McLaren prototype has been spotted testing in Southern Europe, likely to be the convertible version first reported on

 and which will eventually go head-to head with the formidable Ferrari 458 Spider